Graduate Mentorship Program

 The program aims to create a safe space for graduate students, faculty and staff to build community, exchange knowledge, insights, and experiences.
 Through mentoring relationships Black, Indigenous and racialized graduate students will develop, share and enhance the skills, knowledge, attitudes, and connections they need to successfully complete their studies and transition into the world of work.

-Read about the connections CSAHS grad students and mentors made and the lessons they learned in the program's first year.
+Read about the connections CSAHS grad students and mentors made and the lessons they learned over the last couple of years:

 Become a Mentee